davishd/born-sfcc-ci/readme.md

 ## Usage

-BORN SFCC CI accepts a single `task` argument in order to specific the routine.
+BORN SFCC CI accepts a single `task` argument in order to specify the routine.

 ### Tasks